alexweissman/city-nicknames/README.md

 ## Future work

 It may be useful to map nicknames to more structured data.
-For example, we could include some structured data in the proper names, including state/province and country.
+For example, we could include some structured data in the proper names, including state/province and country, and name type (vernacular, historical, or official).
 Also we could consider building a probabilistic model, in cases where nicknames can refer to more than one place.

+It would be good to include some of the historical names from https://en.wikipedia.org/wiki/List_of_city_name_changes.
+This would require a manual review, because some historical names may now be used to refer to current places.

 ## Submitting nicknames